mouse3150/bosh/cloudstack-cpi/USAGE.md

 ## Options

-These options are passed to the OpenStack CPI when it is instantiated.
+These options are passed to the CloudStack CPI when it is instantiated.

-### OpenStack options
+### CloudStack options

-* `auth_url` (required)
+* `cloudstack_host` (required)
-  URL of the OpenStack Identity endpoint to connect to
+  Host of the CloudStack Manager server endpoint to connect to
-* `username` (required)
+* `cloudstack_port` (required)
-  OpenStack user name
+  Port of the CloudStack Manager server endpoint to connect to
-* `api_key` (required)
+* `cloudstack_api_key` (required)
-  OpenStack API key
+  CloudStack API key
-* `tenant` (required)
+* `cloudstack_secret_access_key` (required)
-  OpenStack tenant name
+  CloudStack secret access key due to access API
-* `region` (optional)
+* `cloudstack_scheme` (optional)
-  OpenStack region
+  CloudStack Manager server http/https model.
+Default is https
 * `default_key_name` (required)
-  default OpenStack ssh key name to assign to created virtual machines
+  default CloudStack ssh key name to assign to created virtual machines
-* `default_security_group` (required)
+* `default_security_groups` (optional)
-  default OpenStack security group to assign to created virtual machines
+  default CloudStack security group to assign to created virtual machines
-* `private_key` (required)
-  local path to the ssh private key, must match `default_key_name`

 ### Registry options

-The registry options are passed to the Openstack CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.
+The registry options are passed to the CloudStack CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.

 * `endpoint` (required)
-  OpenStack registry URL
+  CloudStack registry URL
 * `user` (required)
-  OpenStack registry user
+  CloudStack registry user
 * `password` (required)
-  rOpenStack egistry password
+  rCloudStack egistry password

 ### Agent options

-Agent options are passed to the OpenStack  CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.
+Agent options are passed to the CloudStack  CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.

 ### Resource pool options

 These options are specified under `cloud_options` in the `resource_pools` section of a BOSH deployment manifest.

 * `instance_type` (required)
-  which type of instance (OpenStack flavor) the VMs should belong to
+  which type of instance (CloudStack flavor Medium Instance|Small Instance) the VMs should belong to
-* `availability_zone` (optional)
-  the OpenStack availability zone the VMs should be created in

 ### Network options

 These options are specified under `cloud_options` in the `networks` section of a BOSH deployment manifest.

 * `type` (required)
-  can be either `dynamic` for a DHCP assigned IP by OpenStack, or `vip` to use a Floating IP (which needs to be already allocated)
+  can be either `dynamic` for a DHCP assigned IP by CloudStack, or `vip` to use a Floating IP (which needs to be already allocated)

 ## Example

-This is a sample of how OpenStack specific properties are used in a BOSH deployment manifest:
+This is a sample of how CloudStack specific properties are used in a BOSH deployment manifest:

     ---
     name: sample